terox/scrapjs/README.md

 ### attr <attr name>

-Get a attribute of current element.
+Get an attribute of current element.
 You can get HTML5 data elements: *data-custom="my value"*

 ### get <index>